open-mpi/ompi/opal/mca/threads/README.md

 ## TODO

-Libevent integration with lightweight threading models is a work in progress.
-The current Open MPI libevent library assumes preemption and does not yield by default.
+Some components in the current Open MPI runtime assume preemption and does not yield by default.
 Lightweight threading libraries typically require tasks to be cooperative and to voluntarily yield after some time.

 Open MPI itself needs to be altered to use a common yielding model instead of usleep(3).